irmen/prog8/docs/source/programming.rst

 ^^^^^^^^^^^^^^^^^^^^

 The arguments in parentheses after the function name, should match the parameters in the subroutine definition.
+If you want to ignore a return value of a subroutine, you should prefix the call with the ``void`` keyword.
-It is possible to not store the return value but the compiler will issue a warning then telling you the result values of a subroutine call are discarded.
+Otherwise the compiler will issue a warning about discarding a result value.

 .. caution::
     Note that due to the way parameters are processed by the compiler,